nordcloud/serverless-mocha-plugin/README.md

 ### Running tests

 Tests can be run directly using the "invoke test" command.
 This also initializes the environment variables based on your serverless.yml file and the SERVERLESS_TEST_ROOT variable that defines the root for the code to be tested.
+If you're running the tests locally (rather than on live Lambdas, as described below), it will also set the `IS_LOCAL` to `'true'` to match the behavior of [`sls invoke local`](https://serverless.com/framework/docs/providers/aws/cli-reference/invoke-local#environment).

 ```
 sls invoke test [--stage stage] [--region region] [-f function1] [-f function2] [...]